 - Rigid or organic

 - Broken or continuous

-Notice how there are always two opposites: stain or curved; thick or thin.
+Notice how there are always two opposites.
 This gives many opportunities to create some interesting juxtapositions in your paintings using line.

 Different Uses of Line

 By outlining the boundary an object, you can help distinguish it from its surroundings.
 In Nicholai Fechin's drawing below, notice the use of crisp outlining combined with subtle tonal changes to render the subject.
 The end result is a delicate and intricate drawing.

 Line can be used to pick up tonal changes in a subject by varying the density and thickness of the lines.
 For example, in the drawing below by Leonardo da Vinci, the lines get denser in the shadows.
 This is also referred to as hatching.